Plan Ahead to Make Disability Benefits Tax-Free

 Arrange for the premiums for your disability coverage to be paid with after-tax dollars.
 In other words, the company-paid premiums will be treated as additional taxable salary paid to you.
 The practice, as your employer, can continue to make the actual premium payments directly to the insurance company just as it did before.
 (IRS Private Letter Rulings.200146010, 200146011 and 200146012) Your salary can even be increased to make up for the disadvantage of not receiving disability coverage as a tax-free fringe benefit.
 (IRS Private Letter Ruling 199930015) However, it may be prudent to avoid any verifiable link between a salary adjustment and your decision to pay disability insurance premiums with after-tax dollars.

-This strategy converts your long-term disability benefits into tax-free dollars.
+Bottom line: This strategy converts your long-term disability benefits into tax-free dollars.
 Of course, it also increases your current income tax bill a small amount because your taxable salary is now a bit higher.
 In most cases, however, the extra taxes you pay now are a small price for gaining the more valuable advantage of tax-free disability benefit payments in the event you are unable to work later on.

 If you decide to implement this strategy for yourself and other partners, you don't have to change the way you treat rank-and-file employees at your practice.
 However, don't wait too long to take action.
 A disabling injury or illness could strike at any time.
 Contact your tax adviser if you have questions.